chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 This book is a distillation of everything I’ve learned about what effective development looks like in Java (so far!).
 It’s what’s left over after years of experimenting, getting things wrong (often catastrophically), and slowly having anything resembling “devotion to a single paradigm” beat out of me by the great humbling filter that is reality.

 Data-orientation doesn't replace object orientation.
 The two work together and enhance each other.
 DoP is born from a very simple idea, and one that people have been repeatedly rediscovering since the dawn of computing: “representation is the essence of programming”.
 Programs that are organized around the data they manage tend to be simpler, smaller, and significantly easier understand.
-When we do a really good job of capturing the data in our domain, the rest of the system tends to fall into place in a way which can feel like it’s writing itself.
+When we do a really good task of capturing the data in our domain, the rest of the system tends to fall into place in a way which can feel like it’s writing itself.

 ## Getting Started with this project